Tattooed man submerged in an ice bath, eyes closed

 Powerbackinthesystem.

-Wired-and-tired, broken sleep, short fuse, slow recovery — burnout has a physiology.
+Wired-and-tired, broken sleep, short fuse, slow recovery.
+Burnout has a physiology.
 Treat the system and the symptoms move.

-I see a lot of high-functioning men who've been pushing for years and have hit a wall they can't push through.
+I see a lot of high-functioning men who've been pushing for years and hit a wall they can't push through.
 Sleep doesn't restore.
 Workouts don't recover.
 Mood is flat.
 Patience is gone.

 The good news: this is reversible.
-The bad news: powering through it makes it worse.
+The bad news: powering through makes it worse.
 The work is honest measurement, real downshifting, and targeted support for the systems that are actually depleted.

 Three things to hold onto.